walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 To assess the Hyper-V environment, you will use Azure Migrate: Server Assessment.
 This includes deploying the Azure Migrate appliance on the Hyper-V host to gather information about the environment.
 For deeper analysis, the Microsoft Monitoring Agent and Dependency Agent will be installed on the VMs, enabling the Azure Migrate dependency visualization.

-The SQL Server database will be assessed by installing the Microsoft SQL Server Data Migration Assistant (DMA) on the Hyper-V host, and using it to gather information about the database.
+The SQL Server database will be assessed by installing the Microsoft Data Migration Assistant (DMA) on the Hyper-V host, and using it to gather information about the database.
 Schema migration and data migration will then be completed using the Azure Database Migration Service (DMS).

 The application, web, and web proxy tiers will be migrated to Azure VMs using Azure Migrate: Server Migration.
 You will walk through the steps of building the Azure environment, replicating data to Azure, customizing VM settings, and performing a failover to migrate the application to Azure.